GUIDE 2024

 Tips for Freelance Proposal Writers

 Launching a freelance proposal writing career is like creating a gigantic snowball.
 You start small, and you start slow.
-But the more work you put in it, the bigger the ball gets and the easier it is to roll down the hill.
+But the more work you put into it, the bigger the ball gets and the easier it is to roll down the hill.

 But to get to that point, it takes time, usually years.
-Ensuring that you respond to the latest job alert even when you don’t feel like it, reconnecting with past projects, and finding a larger project that will bring in more money are all part of the process.
+Ensuring that you respond to the latest job alert even when you don’t feel like it, reconnecting with past successful projects, and finding a larger project that will bring in more money are all part of the process.

 Here are some tips to get the possible edge over other proposal writers.